Go to Homepage

 INTERVIEW

-Cavaliere Giovanni Viterale is an Italian 'ambassador' extraordinaire who loves using football as a metaphor for business.
-As Cluster GM of a Raffles and a Sofitel — both on Sentosa —he puts things simply, "We must be visible."
+Cavaliere Giovanni Viterale is an Italian 'ambassador' extraordinaire who uses football as a metaphor for business.
+As Cluster GM of a Raffles and a Sofitel — both on Sentosa —he insists, "We must be visible."
+For him luxury is a "feeling".

 Visit our Facebook pagePrintE-mail Page